Marchine85/GameEngine/README.md

 #####	2. Static Library (*.lib files) is a library thats incorporated directly into the executable at compile time.
 Therefore, a static library is a direct part of the software and not separable anymore after compiling.

-## Describe a logging system with your own words:
+## Describe an event system with your own words:

-##### A logging system is basically a translator between the program and the user, telling the user whats going in which step and where errors or warnings in the execution appeared.
-It also tells the user important information about the ongoing process.
+##### An event system used for sending events to objects in the application based on input (keyboard, mouse, etc.).
+They components of the event system work together to send events.

 ## What is a Design Pattern?